rosmo-robot/rosmo-robot.github.io/learn-robotics.md

 layout: page
 title: Learn Robotics
 ---
-The robot PCB has now moved to [ziobot](https://rosmo-robot.github.io/) the PCB and components found there can be used with the XRP robotics kit.

 # Objectives
  -  Get at strong foundation in open-source electronics and prototyping
- -  Gain intuition on mechanical prototyping and design with dc brush motors, servo motors and stepper motors
+ -  Gain intuition on mechanical prototyping and design with dc brush motors, servo motors
  -  Apply basic machine learning and computer vision to a small project